AJSO/online-shop-django/README.md

 # online-shop-django

 This simple online shopping boiler plate covers vast topics in django.
-Class-based views are explicitly broken down using several helps.
+Class-based views are explicitly broken down.

 ## The features of this online shopping project include:
     Model Design